albertomontesanto/GeneticLab/content/lab member/0_lauren-hallett.md

 <!--more-->

 ### Education
-2015 University of California, Berkeley _PhD_ in Environmental Science
-2010 University of Western Australia _MS_ in Natural Resources
-2008 Yale University _BS_ in Biology

-2008 University of Calabria II level University Master Degree in Computational and Supercomputing Sciences 2007 University of Calabria PhD in Molecular Bio-pathology 2003 University of Calabria MSc in Biological Sciences
+2008 University of Calabria II level University Master Degree in Computational and Supercomputing Sciences 2007 University of Calabria _PhD_ in Molecular Bio-pathology 2003 University of Calabria _MS_ in Biological Sciences

 ### Research Topics